Family Of Pensacola Navy Base Shooting Says Victim 'Saved Countless Lives'

 "Josh was an incredible young man with an incredibly bright future.
 Our thoughts and prayers are with the Watson family and other families dealing with this horrible act of violence.
 We truly lost an incredible young man that would have made this country, this world a better place."

-According to WTVY, a CBS affiliate in Dothan, William Cooper, the mayor of Enterprise, asked Alabama Gov. Kay Ivy to lower flags to half-staff until the Watson is laid to rest.
+According to WTVY, a CBS affiliate in Dothan, William Cooper, the mayor of Enterprise, asked Alabama Gov. Kay Ivey to lower flags to half-staff until the Watson is laid to rest.

 Questions about the shooter's motive and about the foreign national being on a military base continue to go unanswered.